The art of

 Quality & safety through rigorous standards

-Today, we are on the verge of integrating GMP (Good Manufacturing Practice) and GACP (Good Agricultural and Collection Practice) standards.
-These two sets of regulations will ensure quality, consistency, safety and efficiency in production and require a high level of control and traceability.
-Particularly in the European Union (EU), they impose strict requirements on the production and collection of medical cannabis.
+We are preparing to integrate GMP (Good Manufacturing Practice) and GACP (Good Agricultural and Collection Practice) standards into our operations.
+These regulatory frameworks ensure quality, consistency, safety, and efficiency in production, demanding high levels of control and traceability, particularly within the European Union, where strict guidelines govern the cultivation and processing of medical cannabis.

-In all its activities, from security to the overall control and management of our production, Cannerald strictly adheres to the Swiss Confederation's Federal Law on Narcotics and Psychotropic Substances, Narcotics Act, NarcA.
+Across all activities, from security protocols to production management, Cannerald operates in full compliance with the Swiss Confederation’s Federal Law on Narcotics and Psychotropic Substances (Narcotics Act, NarcA).

-Our efforts to comply with GMP and GACP standards are an integral part of our commitment to "Swiss Made" quality and excellence.
-It is our promise to our customers that they can rely on the safety, consistency, purity and quality of our products.
-This reflects our belief that strict adherence to quality standards is the key to producing high quality medicinal cannabis.
+Our pursuit of GMP and GACP compliance reflects our dedication to Swiss-made quality and excellence.
+It stands as our commitment to customers that they can trust in the safety, consistency, purity, and quality of our products.
+We believe that rigorous adherence to these standards is fundamental to producing high-quality medical cannabis.

 By clicking “Accept All Cookies”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
 View our Privacy Policy for more information.